queeselamor/uv-easyxaml/README.md

 Join the growing community of developers who trust EasyXAML for their SVG to XAML conversion needs.
 Give it a try, and enjoy a smoother, more efficient workflow!

+## Notification

+Thank you for choosing our application!
+We would like to inform you that our application is completely free of charge and does not have a certificate.
+As a result, Windows Smart Screen may block its installation.
+Please note that this might occur due to the presence of a .xsl transformation script within the application.

+To proceed with the installation, please follow these steps:

+Click on "More info" when prompted by Windows Smart Screen.
+Select the option to proceed with the installation by clicking on "Install".
+We assure you that our application has undergone extensive testing and is safe to use.
+However, the inclusion of the .xsl transformation script may trigger a warning from Windows Smart Screen.
+We want to emphasize that this is a standard precautionary measure and does not indicate any security risks associated with our application.

 ## Donate
 If you liked our app, please consider making a * to support its development. 😊